illustration of engines on a path with a checkered flag at the end, on a red labyrinth-style background

 • Minimal maintenance required (but replacement after ~10-15 years)

-• Very limited capability to bridge dunkelflaute events and needs to be recharged by surplus energy
+• Very limited capability to bridge dunkelflaute events (periods of low wind and solar generation) and needs to be recharged by surplus energy

 Quote